Villadelfia/dmgtris/README.md

 ## Controls
 ### Menu
 - A/B/Start — Start the game
-- Left/Right — Switch A/B rotation direction
-- Up/Down — Select starting level
+- Up/Down — Change which option is selected
-- Select — Select game mode
+- Left/Right — Change the value of the option

 ### Gameplay
 - A — Rotate 1